Updated 3 days ago | GitHub

 Public-Key Certificates

 HTTPS uses TLS, which requires a public key to begin communication.
-HTTPS uses a Public-Key Certificate, often referred to as an "SSL certificate" or "SSL cert"(even though it does not use SSL anymore) to prove ownership of a public key.
+HTTPS uses a Public-Key Certificate, often referred to as an “SSL certificate” or “SSL cert” (even though it does not use SSL anymore) to prove ownership of a public key.
 It validates the authenticity of the public key so that a user can recognize and trust digital signatures made using the private key which matches this public key.
 The certificate itself is comprised of the public key, information about the owner of the public key, a certificate start and expiration date, and the digital signature of a Certificate Authority (CA).
 The CA signature indicates that someone reputable has vouched for this key and other information.
 It also ensures that the public key has not been modified.

 HTTPS in Practice

 To set up a server for HTTPS, the server administrator creates a Certificate Signing Request (CSR) which is the combination of a public key and some basic information about the organization requesting the certificate.
 The administrator sends the CSR (along with any fees) to a Certificate Authority (CA).
-The CAs role is to validate the website making the request by verifying their identity and performing a basic background check for a history of fraud, phishing, or other red flags.
+The CA’s role is to validate the website making the request by verifying their identity and performing a basic background check for a history of fraud, phishing, or other red flags.
 Then the CA issues the administrator a Public-Key Certificate for the website.
 The administrator installs the certificate on the web server and adds configuration information to link all activity on port 443 to the Public-Key Certificate.
-Going forward, when a browser requests a URL using "https://", the request will be sent to port 443 on the server, the configuration will find the Public-Key Certificate, and an HTTPS connection will be established.
+Going forward, when a browser requests a URL using “https://”, the request will be sent to port 443 on the server, the configuration will find the Public-Key Certificate, and an HTTPS connection will be established.

 Certificate Authority

-The role of the Certificate Authority is to very the relationship between a public key and its owner.
+The role of the Certificate Authority is to verify the relationship between a public key and its owner.
 It does not guarantee more than this.
-It does not vouch for the owner's integrity, the health of their business, or their past business practices.
+It does not vouch for the owner’s integrity, the health of their business, or their past business practices.
 It simply asserts that the owner owns the domain name, owns this public key, and did not raise any red flags during a brief background check.

-This lower threshold of identify verification has opened the door to a number of vulnerabilities in the CA validation process.
+This lower threshold of identity verification has opened the door to a number of vulnerabilities in the CA validation process.
 Attackers can easily get certificates signed by CAs.
 Many attackers use public-key certificates because it makes the sites they use for malicious purposes such as phishing seem legitimate.
 A user does not notice who owns a certificate, they only notice that a server has a certificate.
-Users trust "the little lock symbol" a little too much.
+Users trust “the little lock symbol” a little too much.
 An attacker can go through the normal CSR process for their domains or, if they can gain control of an official-sounding email address on another domain, they can get a certificate issued on a domain they do not even own.

 Extended Validation (EV) Certificates